-Bamboo has strengthen, regenerative properties and natural beauty.
+Bamboo has strengthened, regenerative properties and natural beauty.
 Bamboo has been used as a building material for thousands of years.
 Trees can take from 30 to 50 years to regenerate.
-Removing a mature tree has an negative effect on the environment.
+Removing a mature tree has a negative effect on the environment.
 It results in less oxygen and carbon dioxide produced.
-Conversely, bamboo is a fast growing plant.
-A pole of bamboo can regenerate in six months and re harvested every three years.
+Conversely, bamboo is a fast-growing plant.
+A pole of bamboo can regenerate in six months and re-harvested every three years.

 Why build Green?

-Building of residential and commercial properties consume 40% of the world’s total energy, 25% of its wood harvest and 16% of its water.
+The building of residential and commercial properties consume 40% of the world’s total energy, 25% of its wood harvest and 16% of its water.
 Green construction reduces world consumption.
 Green deconstructs and salvages materials.
-Salvaged material are less expensive than new materials and maybe of equal or superior quality.
+Salvaged materials are less expensive than new materials and may be of equal or superior quality.
 Read LEED Green Real Estate

 Los Angeles’ City Council passes a “Green” Building Rule.

 The standards are nationally recognized “Leadership in Energy and Environmental Design”.
 Santa Monica, West Hollywood, Pasadena and Long Beach has also adopted green building standards but Los Angeles is the largest city in the nation to implement “green” building rules.
 Mayor Antonio Villaraigosa has pledged to reduce Los Angele’s carbon emissions by 35% below 1990 levels by 2030.
 This will require not only “green” building but a reduction in the city’s coal dependence and more electricity from renewable sources.
-Los Angeles’ ordinance give developers who build at a higher standard, “LEED Silver”, expedited permits.
-LEED for home check list.
+Los Angeles’ ordinance gives developers who build to a higher standard, “LEED Silver”, expedited permits.
+LEED for the home checklist.